Global Gauge Symmetries and Spatial Asymptotic Boundary Conditions in Yang-Mills Theory: Introduction

-One aim of this article is to explain why we must in fact still restrict to the subgroup $\mathcal{G}^I$, although this does not follow only from finiteness of energy but also from the requirement that \textit{the Lagrangian be defined on the tangent bundle to configuration space}.
-For finite-dimensional systems this latter requirement is the foundation for proving the equivalence of the Euler-Lagrange equations and stationarity of action in variational principles, see e.g. \cite[Chapter 8]{marsdenIntroductionMechanicsSymmetry1999} or \cite[Chapter 19]{dasilvaLecturesSymplecticGeometry2008}.
+One aim of this article is to explain why we must in fact still restrict to the subgroup $\mathcal{G}^I$, although this does not follow directly from finiteness of energy but from considering the structure of the domain of the instantaneous Lagrangian, which for a first-order theory on a spacetime without boundaries would be the tangent bundle to the instantaneous configuration space \cite{gotayMomentumMapsClassical2004a}.
+For finite-dimensional, non-covariant systems this latter fact is the foundation for proving the equivalence of the Euler-Lagrange equations and stationarity of action in variational principles, see e.g. \cite[Chapter 8]{marsdenIntroductionMechanicsSymmetry1999} or \cite[Chapter 19]{dasilvaLecturesSymplecticGeometry2008}.
 But gauge field theories are infinite-dimensional systems with infinite-dimensional symmetry groups, resulting in the added difficulty that the Lagrangian is degenerate (exhibits constraints) \cite{henneauxQuantizationGaugeSystems1992,binz}.
 In that case, not all vectors in the tangent bundle to configuration space admit solutions to the Euler-Lagrange equations of which they are the initial datum \cite[Section 6.4]{binz}.
-Still, the constraints are found in the first place through the Legendre transform $L:TQ\to T^*Q$ from the tangent bundle to the cotangent bundle of the configuration space $Q$.
-The constraint surface $\mathcal{C}$ is the image $L(TQ)$ of the tangent bundle under the Legendre transform \cite{henneauxQuantizationGaugeSystems1992,binz}.
-Thus, even in gauge field theories, one always starts with a Lagrangian defined on the tangent bundle to configuration space.\footnote{In a covariant phase space framework one may work with the first jet bundle rather than the tangent bundle.
-We leave a reformulation of our results into the language of jet bundles for future research.}
+Nonetheless, the constraints are found primarily through the instantaneous Legendre transform $L\colon TQ\to T^*Q$ from the tangent bundle to the cotangent bundle of the instantaneous configuration space $Q$ \cite{gotayMomentumMapsClassical2004a}.
+The instantaneous constraint surface $\mathcal{C}$ is the image $L(TQ)$ of the tangent bundle under the instantaneous Legendre transform \cite{henneauxQuantizationGaugeSystems1992,binz,gotayMomentumMapsClassical2004a,Gotay2006MomentumMA}.
+Thus, in the instantaneous formulation of gauge field theories, one starts from an instantaneous Lagrangian defined on the tangent bundle to configuration space.
+Of course, one can instead work covariantly, but the theory must nonetheless have a well-defined 3+1 split with associated instantaneous Lagrangian \cite{gotayMomentumMapsClassical2004,gotayMomentumMapsClassical2004a}.
+This requirement translates boundary conditions on electric fields, required for finite energy, to the gauge fields themselves.